MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Admin_Delegation.md

 25. Select **Reset password**.

-26. If prompted to save password, select **never** to close the window.
+26. If prompted to save the password, select **never** to close the window.

 27. You should receive an error message indicating that you cannot reset Diego’s password because he has been assigned an admin role.
 In Diego’s case, he was assigned to the Billing Administrator role.
 Since only Global admins can change another admin’s password, and because Lynne is not a Global admin, she will have to ask Holly Dickson to make this change.
 Select **Close**.

 28. If a survey request window appears, select **Cancel**.

-29. In the **Active users** list, select the **key (Reset a password)** icon for **Joni Sherman**.
+29. In the **Active users** list, select the **key (Reset a password)** icon for **Megan Bowen**.

-30. In the **Reset password** window for Joni, if the **Automatically create a password** check box displays a check mark, then select this box to clear it.
-Lynne wants to manually assign Joni a temporary password, so enter **User.pw1** in the **Password** field.  <br/>
+30. In the **Reset password** window for Megan, if the **Automatically create a password** check box displays a check mark, then select this box to clear it.
+Lynne wants to manually assign Megan a temporary password, so enter **User.temp1** in the **Password** field.  <br/>

-	This is just a temporary password because Lynne wants to force Joni to change it the next time she logs in.
+	This is just a temporary password because Lynne wants to force Megan to change it the next time she logs in.
 Therefore, verify the **Require this user to change their password when they first sign in** check box displays a check mark; if the box is clear, then select it so that it displays a check mark.

 31. Select the **Reset password** button.